Maumagnaguagno/HyperTensioN/README.md

 ```

 With the parser completed you need to connect with the Hype based in the file extensions of the files provided.
-Domain and problem files must have the same extension.
+It is expected that domain and problem files have the same extension to avoid incomplete data from mixed inputs.
-Maybe the file reading is common enough to be read outside the parsers, but then no special files would be supported, like binary files (uncommon, but possible).
+The parser is responsible for file reading.
+This allows uncommon, but possible, binary files.

 ### Compilers
 Compilers are modules that write planning descriptions based on the information available in the [Intermediate Representation](docs/Representation.md) format.